gdotgordon/ipverify/README.md

 }
 ```

 The response will have up to three sections, always the first part with info from the current request, and then a previous and subsequent acceess (if either exists).
-Note the assignment description stated that each preceding and subsequent access should contain a field named *suspicious*, but then the example showed those fields outside of those elements.
-I found the documented way to be more intuitve for a user, so the suspicious behavior is a field *inside* the preceding and subsequent IP access.
+Note the assignment description stated that each preceding and subsequent access should contain a field named *suspiciousTravel*, but then the example showed those fields outside of those elements with a slightly different name.
+I found the documented way to be more intuitve for a user, so the suspicious travel is a field *inside* the preceding and subsequent IP access.
 Also note, the speed is rounded to a whole integer, as it is in the assignemnt sample, using `math.Round()`.
 ```
 {
   "currentGeo": {